NICHOLAS85/dynamic-wall/README.md

 `-f` uses your last saved config and ignores any changes added to your config files since.
 You can optionally set a time to force update the wallpaper to.
 You timeoffset value is considered when using this command.

-`-c` edits your config file using your editor (falls back to nano) and then allows dynamicwall to run, reflecting your changes immediately.
+`-c` edits your config file using your $EDITOR (falls back to nano) and then allows dynamicwall to run, reflecting your changes immediately.

 **Warning, can cause high memory usage**
 `-p` allows you to quickly preview a specific theme. ex: `dynamicwall --preview EarthView`